 The public beach at Tulum does not have any changing or bathroom facilities that I could see (it’s possible there’s another entrance further down that we did not see, but obviously, there’s no guarantee).
 Additionally, there aren’t any parking lots for the beach.
 We parked along the road and walked to the public access.

 If we return to Tulum in the future, I would like to stay in one of the hotels on the beach.
-I’d also consider coming at a different time of year, as I heard the seaweed was a seasonal occurrence.
+I’d consider an all-inclusive, too.

 An Overview of Things to Do In Tulum with kids